How do I know if I’ve passed the Check?

 What should I do with my card before I start child-related work?

 You should show your Working with Children Check card or approved application receipt to every organisation that you will do child-related work with before you start work.
 They can view the status of your application online to see if you’ve applied or have already passed the Check by visiting Application status.

-- have applied for the Check and
+- you have applied for the Check; and

 What if I get a request for more information?

 There are situations where we might need to get some more information from you in order to process your application, for example when: